mysteryengineer/reddit-downloader/README.md

 ### Convert images/videos

-You can convert the media downloaded to better formats (WebP for images and WebM for videos); this will make the files smaller but preserving the same quality.
+You can convert the media downloaded to better formats (AVIF for images and AV1 for videos); this will make the files smaller but preserving the same quality.
 To do that you should:

 - **CLI tool:** add the parameters `--convert-images` and/or `--convert-videos`, depending on what you need.